 LB485 AM764 increases the amount of initial eligibility in the Department of Health and Human Services (DHHS) Child Care (CC) program from 130% Federal Poverty Level (FPL) to 185% FPL and also increases the FPL redetermination limit of transitional child care (TCC) from 185% FPL to 200% FPL.
 This three-year pilot program will run from FY2021-22 through FY2023-24.
-Also, during this pilot program Department of Health and Human Services will collaborate with a private nonprofit organization with expertise in early childhood and education for an independent evaluation.
+AM1187 proposes that the pilot program would begin with the effective start date of July 1, 2021, through September 30th, 2023.
+Also, during this pilot program, DHHS will collaborate with a private nonprofit organization with expertise in early childhood and education for an independent evaluation.
 The costs associated with collaboration with the private nonprofit organization will be absorbed by external funds.

 Based on US Census Bureau estimates of Nebraska population by FPL for 2019, it is estimated that 172,793 individuals are living between 130% and 185% FPL.
 It is assumed that 25% would be under 18 (43,198 individuals).
 It is assumed that 75% of those under 18 would be under 13 and could utilize child care (32,399 children or 16,200 households assuming 2 children/household).
 It is assumed that 50% do not need child care and would not apply.
 It is also assumed that only 50% of all who apply would be approved.
 The estimated amount of new child care cases would be 4,050 ongoing cases (8,100 children).
 Due to a change in regulations on September 15, 2020, providers can now bill up to 5 absence days, per month, per child.
 In the three full months after the absence day change (November 2020 to January 2021 paid months), the average cost per case was \$590 per month.
 It is assumed that will be the cost per month going forward.
 As there is an emergency clause, it is assumed that the increase in cases would begin July 1, 2021.
-The costs of the aid would be \$28,674,000 per year.
+The cost of the aid would be \$28,674,000 per year.